Storidge/cio-user-docs/cloud_reference/swarm_storidge_digitalocean.md

 ---
-title: Digital Ocean
+title: Swarm and Storidge on Digital Ocean
 description: Cloud reference for installing persistent storage cluster on Digital Ocean
 lang: en-US
 ---

-# Digital Ocean
+# Swarm and Storidge on Digital Ocean

 This guide shows you how to easily deploy Storidge's Container IO (CIO) software on the DigitalOcean cloud platform.
 Follow the steps below to bring up a Swarm cluster with a Portainer dashboard, that's ready to run stateful apps in just a few minutes.